 Booming Blade 5e

-Booming Blade has been the talk of the town since its initial release in the Sword Coast Adventurer’s Guide.
+DnD 5e’s Booming Blade has been the talk of the town since its initial release in the Sword Coast Adventurer’s Guide.
 While it was eventually tweaked to be slightly less powerful for its final form in Tasha’s Cauldron of Everything, it’s still a wonderful choice with all sorts of fun applications.

-What Does Booming Blade Do in 5e?
+How Does Booming Blade Work in 5e?

 Booming Blade is a spell that requires the caster to make a normal melee attack that functions just like a normal melee attack at first.
-But if the caster lands their hit, the target is “sheathed in booming energy” (totally easy to conceptualize, right?) which causes them to take 1d8 (4.5 average) thunder damage if they voluntarily move before the caster’s next turn.
+But if the caster lands their hit, the target is “sheathed in booming energy” (totally easy to conceptualize, right?), which causes them to take 1d8 (4.5 average) thunder damage if they voluntarily move before the caster’s next turn.

 At levels 4 and under, the target only takes normal melee attack damage from whatever weapon the caster used (resolving the attack as normal) and only suffers thunder damage if it decides to move.
 At levels 5 and above, Booming Blade also deals instantaneous thunder damage if the attack lands.